 How did your journey start at TRUMPF and which stops have you made along the way?
 What position do you hold currently?

 I studied Mechanical Engineering and worked in various different positions in Development after I completed my doctorate.
 Before I joined TRUMPF I was Head of Development for flight control and actuation systems at a family company.
-At TRUMPF in Ditzingen, I am now responsible for lifecycle engineering/product quality and am in charge of the development of production platforms for the machine tool business division.
+Here in Ditzingen I am now responsible for development in the Machine Tool Business Division.

 Why did you choose TRUMPF?